Preston-Landers/QuietPlaces/Readme.md

 * If you are currently inside a geofence, and then move the fence away from you with a drag, it doesn't register as leaving the fence since it got removed and then readded in the other spot.
-* If you create a new QP that you are currently inside, it doesn't trigger the silence.
+* Likewise, if you create a new QP that you are currently inside, it doesn't trigger the silence.
-* If the app has not received location updates in a while, we may miss some geofence transitions and may need to do a manual check.
 * When you change the selected categories, the auto places don't update until you move a minimum distance (100 m), or 1 hour has passed.
-* Ringer switch on home screen can get out of sync with actual ringer status.
-  * Need to register a listener for when the ringer changes, and update our switch from that
 * Current selection (of a Quiet Place) is lost when changing device orientation
 * There is a hard limit of 100 active geofences imposed by Location Services.
-  This isn't really handled gracefully.
+  This isn't handled very gracefully yet.
+We should self-limit the number we try to create.
+And also put in a preference to allow the maximum number.

 # Development Notes #